resources3312/bslib/README.md

 # Basiclib

-Or bslib, this library writed, for more effective and fastly writing code. no think about code quality, I begginer in C language, and library will update end become better
+Or bslib, this library writed, for more effective and fastly writing code.
+No think about code quality, I begginer in C language, and library will update end become better and quality

 ## Installation